Private Residence Relief from Capital Gains Tax

 If any part of the house is used exclusively for business purposes, the relevant proportion of any gain made on sale will not qualify for relief.

 If you have more than one residence during any period, it becomes necessary to decide which is your main residence.
 You could do this by giving notice to HMRC within two years of the time you occupied an additional property as your residence, or the time you changed your combination of properties occupied as residences.
+This can be prompted not only by property purchases but also by marriage/civil partnership i.e. if each person owns a separate residence at that date.
 In the absence of such a notice the matter is decided on the facts of each case.

 Married couples and civil partners can only have one main residence between them.